nkdAgility/NKDAgility.com/site/content/capabilities/training-courses/_index.md

       title: Azure DevOps Training Courses
       content: NKDAgility has proven expertise in working with Visual Studio & Azure DevOps.
 sections:
+  - title: Our Proven Track Record​
+    content: |
+      Our training courses have been designed to equip your team with the skills and knowledge they need to excel in an Agile environment.
+We offer a variety of courses tailored to different roles, including Scrum Masters, Product Owners, and team members, with both immersive and traditional learning experiences.
+    type: counters
+    counters:
+      - counterAfter: +
+        content: Students
+        counter: 2600
+      - counterAfter: +
+        content: Classes
+        counter: 176
+      - counterAfter: +
+        content: Countries
+        counter: 34
   - title: Our training aproach
     contentClass: two-column-text
     hideOnMobile: true